jrdngr/cargo-sideload/README.md

-**WARNING:** This crate makes it very easy to do dumb things with your access tokens, like put them in CI scripts.
-Be careful.
+**WARNING:** Be careful with your access tokens.

 `cargo-sideload` downloads crates from an alternative registry and stores them in your Cargo cache as if they were downloaded by Cargo directly.

-`cargo-sideload` makes a simple `GET` request with whatever headers you tell it to use.
+It makes a simple `GET` request with whatever headers you tell it to use.
 The primary use case is downloading crates from an authenticated endpoint, a feature that Cargo does not currently support.
 It is meant to be a temporary workaround until [this feature](https://github.com/rust-lang/rfcs/pull/2719) is added to Cargo.

 [Cargo's documentation](https://doc.rust-lang.org/cargo/reference/registries.html#using-an-alternate-registry) has lots of useful information about working with alternative registries.

 # Installation
 `cargo install cargo-sideload`

 # First run
 1. Add your alternate registry to `~/.cargo/config.toml`.